Community Engagement

 Bach Society of Dayton sings with Kettering Children's Concert Choir in St. Matthew Passion

-We nurtured young local singers by expanding their part in Bach's St. Matthew Passion and giving them greater exposure to classical choral music.
+St Matthew Passion nurtured young local singers by expanding their part in Bach's St. Matthew Passion and giving them greater exposure to classical choral music.

 The St. Matthew Passion, arguably the most significant choral work in western music, requires two choruses, two orchestras, and a children’s choir.
 The Kettering Children's Concert Choir sang with the us on several sections and chorales, all in German, and our Music Director John Neely attended KCC rehearsals with instruction on German pronunciation and Baroque performance practices.